Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 To sum up, sweet potatoes and red potatoes are only distinctly related to each other, belonging to different families.

-Sweet potatoes are a better source of vitamins, being 1921 times higher in vitamin A and eight times higher in vitamin E. They are also richer in calcium.
+Sweet potatoes are a better source of vitamins, being 1921 times higher in vitamin A and falling in the top 3% of foods as a source of this vitamin, and 8 times higher in vitamin E. They are also richer in calcium.

-At the same time, red potatoes are richer in folate, phosphorus, potassium, and zinc.
+At the same time, red potatoes are richer in vitamin B9 or folate, phosphorus, potassium, and zinc.
 Red potatoes are lower in sodium.

 Sweet potatoes have a lower glycemic index.
 A few studies suggest that sweet potatoes may have a more beneficial impact on cardiovascular health and the prevention of diabetes.